nasiruddinarif/SQL-Data-Warehouse-Project/README.md

 ## 🛡 License

-This project is licensed under [MIT License].(LICENSE).
+This project is licensed under [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.